vjoel/tupelo/README.md

 Future
 ======

-- Subspaces.
-Redundancy, for read-heavy data stores (redundant array of in-memory sqlite, for example).
-Clients managing different subspaces may benefit by using different stores and algorithms.

 - More persistence options.

 - Fail-over.
 Robustness.

-- Investigate nio4r for faster networking, especially with many clients.

 - Interoperable client and server implementations in C, Python, Go, Elixir?

 - UDP multicast to further reduce the bottleneck in the message sequencer.
+Maybe use zeromq's multicast.

 - Tupelo as a service; specialized and replicated subspace managers as services.